JerryHol/bhconfig/README.md

   - Rare Mirrored and Myrmidon Boots
   - Rare Troll belts and Colossus Girdle
 * Other:
-  - Rejuves are R1 and R2.
+  - Rejuves are R1 and R2. made the white dot purple.
   - Greater potions are not hidden on filter level 1, hidden on filter level 2+ automatically.
   - Items worth good gold will have $ and prices in front
   - Progressive potions display based on clvl to show low HP, Mana, stamina, antidote, thawing, and strangle potions on all filtlvls